-Return of Title IV Funds Refund Policy
+Return of Title IV Funds Refund Policy (Updated 06/19/2020)

-Federal financial aid ("Title IV funds") is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
+Federal Student Aid ("Title IV funds") is awarded to a student under the assumption that the student will attend school for the entire period for which the Title IV funds are awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.

-If a recipient of Title IV grant withdraws from TTU after beginning attendance, the amount of Title IV grant assistance earned by the student must be determined.
-If the amount disbursed to the student is greater than the amount the student earned, unearned funds must be returned.
-If the student receives less Federal Student Aid than the amount earned, TTU offers a disbursement of the earned aid that was not received.
-This is called a Post-withdrawal disbursement.
+If a student who has received Title IV funds withdraws from all Tennessee Tech courses in their program of study after beginning attendance, the amount of Title IV assistance earned by the student must be determined.(1) If the amount of Title IV funds disbursed to the student is greater than the amount the student earned, unearned funds must be returned to the U.S. Department of Education.
+If the student receives fewer Title IV funds than the student has earned, Tennessee Tech offers a disbursement of the earned Title IV funds that were not received; this is called a post-withdrawal disbursement.